 Grade Breakdown.
 Group homework 10%.
 Participation (incudes attendance) 10%.
 Group random reading quizzes 10%.
-Exam 1, Tuesday October 21, 20%.
-Exam 2, Tuesday November 25, 20%.
-Final, Tuesday December 9, 8-10am, 30%.
+Exam 1, date TBA, 20%.
+Exam 2, date TBA, 20%.
+Final, date TBA, 30%.
 Part of the homework may consist of a group project with presentation, to be determined.
 The grading scale will be no more strict than A:89-100, B:78-88, C: 67-77, D:56-66.

 Group Homework.
-Weekly group homework assignments typically be due on Thursdays, with adjustments around exam days, fall break, and Thanksgiving.
+Weekly group homework assignments typically be due on Wednesdays, with adjustments around exam days and days on which classes do not meet.
 One paper will be turned in per group.
 The paper must be accompanied by a signed statement from each group member the he/she participated fully and that each other group member participated fully in the assignment.
-Full participation means fully understanding each solution submitted by the group, and by positive effort and participation in the process producing the assignment.
+Full participation means:

+(1) To play a major role in solving the problem and communicating the problem to the person writing down the solution,

+(2) To write down the solution after hearing the explanation from another group member-not just to copy another group member's written solution, or

+(3) To fully discuss the solution with your group members until understanding all steps of the solution.

 A written explanation must be attached to the assignment whenever a group member does not fully participate in it.
-Solutions may not be sought from solution manuals or any other pre-written solution.
+Solutions may not be sought from solution manuals or any other pre-written solution (whether printed, web-based, or otherwise).
 The only persons that may be consulted are your own group members, the instructor, and designated ARC tutors for this course (if any, TBA).

 Homework Presentation.
-Solutions should be presented carefully, and will be graded both on correctness of mathematics and on presentation.
-Write solutions so that a fellow student can understand - an un-annotated sequence of calculations is generally not well-communicated mathematics.
+Solutions should be presented carefully, and will be graded both on correctness of mathematics and on presentation, including clear, legible, and effective written communication.
+Write solutions so that a fellow student can understand - an un-annotated sequence of calculations is generally not well communicated mathematics.
 Homework will be due at the beginning of class on the due date so as not to disrupt the lecture.

 Participation.
-Participation means attendance and full attention and positive contribution to the class components, including group activities, lecture, and discussion.
+Participation means attendance for the entire class period and full attention and positive contribution to the class components, including group activities, lecture, and discussion.
 Class Attendance.
 An absence not only lowers your course participation grade, but also deprives your group of your contribution.
 Chronic absence is not acceptable.
-Sitting in class while preoccupied with a non-class activity counts as absent.
+Sitting in class while preoccupied with a non-class activity (surfing, texting, etc.) counts as absent.
 The text is excellent, but prompt and regular class attendance is required, as the group activities, lectures, and discussions are an indispensable means of mastering the material.

 Random Group Reading Quizzes.
-At the beginning of each class, two 6-sided dice will be rolled, and if the result is 2, 3, 4, or 5 a group reading quiz will be given covering the most recent reading assignment (posted on the course homepage).
-Each group will have until 3:25pm to submit one paper.
+At the beginning of each class, two 6-sided dice will be rolled, and if the result is between 2 and 5 inclusive, a group reading quiz will be given covering the most recent reading assignment (posted on the course homepage).
+Each group will have until 11:30am to submit one paper.
 Quiz questions might be short answer, True/False with explanation, or might require basic computations from definitions in the reading.
 Late arrivals will receive a 0 except for documented IIT activity (at instructor's discretion) or medical/family emergency.
-We know Chicago has traffic, so that will generally not be an acceptable excuse unless a highway is closed.
+We know Chicago has traffic, so that will generally not be an acceptable excuse unless a road is closed or a train/bus canceled.